ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ## The deterministic window: delay the graph

-I instructed ChatGPT to keep recent, unambiguous parser progress in a compact linear list.
+The design that came out of those conversations keeps recent, unambiguous parser progress in a compact linear list.
 I called that list the **deterministic window**.
 The complete GLR graph still existed underneath it, ready for the cases that genuinely needed branching.

 ![A linear deterministic window becoming the full GLR graph](/image/blog/02-deterministic-window.svg)